abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/golang-on-azure/benchmarking.md

 ## Run the performance tests using go test -bench

-**go test -bench** is Go’s built-in benchmarking framework that measures the performance of functions by running them repeatedly and reporting execution time (**ns/op**), memory usage, and allocations.
-It’s simple, reliable, and requires only writing benchmark functions in the standard Go testing package.
+**go test -bench** is Golang’s built-in benchmarking framework that measures the performance of functions by running them repeatedly and reporting execution time (**ns/op**), memory usage, and allocations.
+It’s simple, reliable, and requires only writing benchmark functions in the standard Golang testing package.

-This guide walks you through **benchmarking sorting algorithms** in Go using the built-in **go test -bench framework**.
+This guide walks you through **benchmarking sorting algorithms** in Golang using the built-in **go test -bench framework**.
 You will learn how to set up a project, write sorting and benchmark functions, run performance tests, and compare results across **VMs and Docker containers on both x86_64 and Arm64 environments**.

 1. Create a Project Folder